Sign up for Funding Circle newsletter!

 SBA loans are facilitated through lenders and are backed by the government’s Small Business Administration.
 A critical risk in relying on an SBA loan is being subject to the whims of the U.S. government.
 For instance, in early 2019, during a government shutdown, approved borrowers of SBA loans were left in limbo as policymakers hashed things out while business expansion plans were forced to be placed on hold.
 Business owners who were planning on refinancing or replacing shoddy carpets had to resort to Plan B as a result of the sudden uncertainty tied to SBA loans.

 If you don’t have time for an SBA or don’t want to shoulder the risks, lenders such as Funding Circle have you covered.
 At Funding Circle, business owners have accessed a total of more than $10 billion in loans globally.
-It’s important not to have to compromise on business funding features such as the size of the loan, which run from $25,000 to half-a-million dollars or the cost of the loan, with rates starting at 4.99%.
+It’s important not to have to compromise on business funding features such as competitive rates.
 Wondering “how do I get a business loan with Funding Circle?”
 Just Apply Now and get a decision in as little as 24 hours.

 Samantha Novick is a senior editor at Funding Circle, specializing in small business financing.
 She has a bachelor's degree from the Gallatin School of Individualized Study at New York University.
 Prior to Funding Circle, Samantha was a community manager at Marcus by Goldman Sachs.
 Her work has been featured in a number of top small business resource sites and publications.